pdhoopr/gps-to-gpx/README.md

 ## API Documentation

-This is a small library, so it only exports one function with a few options for file customization:
+This is a small library, so it only exports one function with a few options for GPX file customization:

 ```
 gpsToGpx(waypoints[, options])